 My name is Anne Bukten and I am the project manager for The PriSUD project.
-Working with such an exciting project, together with so many talented people, I see as a great privilege.
+Working with such an exciting project, together with so many talented people, is a great privilege.

 I became interested in punishment, drugs and prison through being a psychology student at NTNU.
-I took a specialization in social psychology and became interested in how the penal care - within a punitive context - worked with behavior change and crime reduction.
+I took a specialization in social psychology and became interested in how penal care - within a punitive context - worked with behavior change and crime reduction.
 I wrote a master's thesis on the cognitive change program New Start, and collected data from the inmates who had participated in the program.
-As a student, I also got an extra job in Trondheim prison, which gave me unique knowledge about a prison, seen "from the inside".
+As a student, I also got a side job in Trondheim prison, which gave me unique knowledge about a prison seen "from the inside".

-This is an important goal, both in a Norwegian context where we have an international level when it comes to the proportion of people who have serious drug use before imprisonment, but also in an international context where we see that the incarcerated population is on the rise, and where this increase is largely linked to a policy that has been characterized by a tougher crackdown on drug-related crime.
+This is an important goal, both in a Norwegian context where we have international proportions of people who have serious drug use before imprisonment, but also in an international context where we see that the incarcerated population is on the rise, and where this increase is largely linked to a policy that has been characterized by a tougher crackdown on drug-related crime.

 Through this website we will publish the results of what we are working on.
-Feel free to follow us on the road!
+Feel free to follow us on our journey!